aleshaleksey/fansys23/spells.md

 Spells of this type are associated with elemental air.
 All and any spells with the "air" descriptor are on this spell list.
 They are associated with the "shear" and "lighting" damage types and "paralysed", "stunned", "prone" and "crippled" conditions.They are often used for travel, gathering information and controlling weather, but also have combat uses.

 For every level of Spellcasting: Elemental(Air), a character learns 2 compatible spells.
-A character can learn additional spell at a base rate of 108 days per MP dice cost.
+At the first level it learns 3 zero-level spells.

 ### Elemental (Earth)

 Spells of this type are associated with elemental earth.
 All and any spells with the "earth" descriptor are on this spell list.
 They are associated with all physical damage types and the "restrained", "grappled", "prone", "crippled", and "bleeding" conditions.
 It is generally used for fortification and agriculture.
+At the first level it learns 3 zero-level spells.

 For every level of Spellcasting: Elemental(Air), a character learns 2 compatible spells.
 A character can learn additional spell at a base rate of 108 days per MP dice cost.
+At the first level it learns 3 zero-level spells.

 ### Elemental (Fire)